 Yes.
 You can insert the probes just a few inches to get a reading and then insert them farther down for another test.

 We are very satisfied with our 3-in-1 Soil Tester Kit that we purchased.
 It is part of our regular plant maintenance and if we ever need to purchase another meter, it will be our first choice.
-See more details in our shop about this soil moisture meter the we wholeheartedly recommend to all plant enthusiasts!
+We wholeheartedly recommend this moisture meter to all plant enthusiasts!
 Or go directly to purchase the Jellas 3-in-1 Soil Tester Kit with Moisture, pH Value and Light Sensor.